BrandonLee24/BrandonLee24.github.io/_posts/2018-09-01-First-Roster-Cuts.md

 thumbnail: logo.png
 ---

-The Cleveland Browns have cut the following players in order to trim their roster to 53:
+The Cleveland Browns have cut the following players in order to trim their roster to 53.
+Final cuts must be made by 4pm today.

 <br>